Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

 #import "@preview/polylux:0.4.0": *

 // Fletcher for diagrams
-#import "@preview/fletcher:0.5.8" as fletcher: diagram, node, edge
+#import "@preview/fletcher:0.5.8" as fletcher: diagram, edge, node
-#import fletcher.shapes: pill, chevron
+#import fletcher.shapes: chevron, pill

 // Make the paper dimensions fit for a presentation and the text larger
 #set page(paper: "presentation-16-9")